Once you are successfully logged-in, you are greeted by a search bar, which lets you type-in a keyword, a domain or parts of a domain.

 The flag lets you choose between the 30 different country indexes for which we gather data and which are available in the Toolbox.

 This is followed by your most recent support tickets atand system messages at .
-These will let you know, for example, if your Optimizer projects are done crawling or if your support ticket has been answered.
+These will let you know, for example, if your Optimizer projects have completed crawling or if your support ticket has been answered.

-Next, we will show you if there are any free workshop attendances, for the current year, that your account can still use at.
+Next, we will show you if there are any free workshops available for your account for the current year.
+View this at.

 This is followed by useful tutorials and webinars atwhich will help you get more out of your Toolbox evaluations.